Real Estate Development - 5th Edition: Principles and Process

 About the Author

-Mike E. Miles is a portfolio manager for Guggenheim Real Estate and is a former professor of real estate and the dean of the business school at University of North Carolina–Chapel Hill.
+Mike E. Miles is a portfolio manager for Guggenheim Real Estate, manager of nearly three billion in assets.
+He is a former professor of real estate and the dean of the business school at University of North Carolina–Chapel Hill.
+He lives in Chapel Hill, North Carolina.
 Laurence M. Netherton is a 40 year veteran of real estate investment and development.
 He is a former professor of land planning at the University of California–Irvine.
-Adrienne Schmitz is the former senior director of publications at the Urban Land Institute.
+He lives in Newport Beach, California.
+Adrienne Schmitz is the senior director of publications at the Urban Land Institute.
+She is the author and editor of several books and articles on real estate and urban planning topics, including The New Shape of Suburbia and The Residential Development Handbook.
+She lives in Washington, DC.

 Read an Excerpt